 The power of a notebook is directly associated with its capacity and speed of processing data as well as tasks inherent in the system.
 It does not only depend on the quality of the internet but the processor, loading a page in the browser.
 Likewise, the time it takes to run a program is linked to the machine’s chip, among other factors.

 Intel® processors are best suited for consumers looking for versatility, tailored to their usage needs.
 With the latest Intel® processors, you’ll have the performance you need to perform all your activities.
-This is not just a matter of brand, but of technology and quality. source: pc-drive.com
+This is not just a matter of brand, but of technology and quality. source: pc-mind.com

 Battery: the best is the one that does not leave the user in the hand